remoteintech/remote-jobs/company-profiles/findify.md

 ## Company blurb

+The only solution that can deliver real time, fully automated personalization, on all touch points of the store that generate up to 30% increase in revenue per user (See A/B tests*, with 95% confidence).

 In less than a year, Findify’s breakthrough technology has aggregated data across more than 1,000 stores in over 50 countries to deliver unparalleled real-time, 1:1 personalization for everyone.

-The only Shopify App solution that can deliver real time, fully automated personalization, on all touch points of the store that generate up to 30% increase in revenue per user (See A/B tests*, with 95% confidence).

 Amazon-grade personalization - automated out of the box - available as a simple integration on any eCommerce platform or hand-coded website.

--- Top-rated Shopify Search & preferred Shopify Plus Tech Partner -- The only advanced A.I. driven personalization engine available to the mid-market -- Rigorously A/B tested to return real results
+- Top-rated Shopify Search & preferred Shopify Plus Tech Partner
+- The only advanced A.I. driven personalization engine available to the mid-market
+- Rigorously A/B tested to return real results
--- proprietary Athletic A.I. and advanced machine learning fuels all features -- powerful merchandising tools to accurately profile and target diverse audiences at every touchpoint
+- proprietary Athletic A.I. and advanced machine learning fuels all features
+- powerful merchandising tools to accurately profile and target diverse audiences at every touchpoint

 ## Company size